Doing Teradata Hashing The Right Way

 What are the methods for achieving uniform data distribution on Teradata?

-The primary Index and Primary Key are distinct concepts.
-Primary Key is utilized in data modeling, whereas Primary Index is a scientific principle in Teradata.
+The Primary Index and Primary Key are distinct concepts.
+The Primary Key is used in data modeling, whereas the Primary Index is a physical design principle in Teradata.

 Please note that the following paragraph is a simplified example but should provide an adequate understanding of the general concepts.

 The order of columns passed to the hashing algorithm is inconsequential.
-However, it’s crucial to consider data types as compatibility is essential, while dissimilar data types yield different results.
+However, it’s crucial to consider data types, as compatibility is essential — dissimilar data types yield different results.

-The AMP with the most rows to handle will determine the overall answer time for any DML statement.
-Thus, it is important to remember this.
-Evenly distributing rows across all AMPs will ensure linear scalability, which should be the primary focus in designing the physical data model.
+The AMP with the most rows to handle will determine the overall response time for any DML statement.
+Evenly distributing rows across all AMPs will ensure linear scalability, which should be the primary focus when designing the physical data model.

 Teradata’s Primary Index concept facilitates direct access to data based on a hash value, similar to other hashing algorithms.
 Utilizing Primary Index access is the most expeditious method of retrieving rows from disks.

 Changing the Primary Index columns on a row will result in a handover of the row to another responsible AMP, which is expensive.
-Therefore, it is recommended to refrain from altering the PI.
+Therefore, it is recommended to avoid altering the PI.

 Primary Indexes are classified as UNIQUE or non-UNIQUE.
 Records that share the same content are assigned identical hash values.
 Additional information, such as a uniqueness value, is added to differentiate these records.
 However, both records are managed by the same AMP.